SaraM92/Quantum-Circuit-Slicer/README.md

 Instructions
 ---
 ### Installation
-To use the circuit slicer, you need to have a working version of Qiskit (version 0.19.6 pr higher)
+To use the circuit slicer, you need to have a working version of Qiskit (version 0.19.6 or higher)

 `pip install quantum-circuit-slicer`